ANTOINE1128/MovieMagnet/README.md

 ## ⭐️ Show your support <a name="support"></a>

-show me your support by following me on github and giving me a star please .
+show me your support by following me on Git Hub and giving me a star, please.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>